The Marine who became a legend after he broke Ali’s jaw

 In the late 1960s and early 1970s, Kenneth Howard Norton was a single dad, living in Los Angeles, caring for his son, and struggling to make ends meet.
-He got up early every morning to run, then make breakfast for his son, Ken Norton Jr., before heading to the Ford plant where he worked, only to punch out of one job, and literally punch into the other.
+He got up early every morning to run, made breakfast for his son, Ken Norton Jr., then headed off to the Ford plant where he worked, only to punch out of one job, and literally punch into the other.
 Norton was a fighter, in more ways than one.

 Boxing was the way out for Norton, who spent his early 20s chasing his lucky break.